Camel 2.2.0 release

 AggregationStrategy and thread pools.
 This applies to the

 - Cleanup of spring jar dependencies.

 - File Language is now merged directly into Simple language which among others makes Content Based Router in Spring XML using file language syntax easier.

 - HTTP is now using CamelContext Properties instead of System Properties to set the http proxy configuration.

-- Fixed Camel Proxy throwing exception if null was returned.
+- Fixed Camel Proxy throwing exception if

 - Improved error handling with Recipient List and Multicast which now performs redelivery etc. on that output node instead of starting again from the scratch.